xtrinch/fcm-django/README.rst

 Django app for Firebase Cloud Messaging.
 Used as an unified platform for sending push notifications to mobile devices & browsers (android / ios / chrome / firefox / ...).

+Supports Firebase Cloud Messaging HTTP v1 API.
+If you're looking for the legacy API, use ``fcm-django<1``!

 FCMDevice model fields
  - *registration_id* (required - is FCM token)
  - *name* (optional)